centau/vide/docs/api/reactivity-utility.md

 ## untrack()

-Runs a given function where any sources read will not track its reactive scope.
+Runs a given function where any sources read will not be tracked by a reactive scope.

 - **Type**